Configurational temperature in active matter. I. Lines of invariant physics in the phase diagram of the Ornstein-Uhlenbeck model: Lines of approximately invariant physics in the phase diagram of the Kob-Andersen AOUP model

 Table \ref{Dtable} shows the resulting values of $D$ and $\tau$ for densities ranging from 1.2 to 3.0, starting from the reference state point $(\rho,D,\tau)=(1.2,3000,10)$.

-The two left columns of \fig{fig1} show the three partial radial distribution functions (RDFs) along the predicted line of invariance plotted, respectively, as a function of the radial distance $r$ and of the reduced radial distance $\tilde{r}\equiv\rho^{1/3}r$.
-The latter shows good invariance, except that the height of the first peak is not invariant, in particular for the AB RDF.
-The third column of \fig{fig1} shows the results for the same values of $D$ and $\tau$ as previously (see Table \ref{Dtable}) but with the fixed density $\rho=1.2$, in which case no invariance is observed.
-Finally, the fourth column compares the reference density RDFs with those of a thermal-equilibrium molecular-dynamics (MD) simulation at the reference density and the temperature at which the average potential energy is equal to that of the reference-state-point AOUP simulation ($T_{MD}=1.57$), showing little resemblance.
-This temperature is quite different from the configurational temperature ($\Tc=0.27$, which corresponds to a such a deeply supercooled state for the Newtonian system that the metastable liquid presently cannot be equilibrated using MD).
+The two left columns of \fig{fig1} show the three partial radial distribution functions (RDFs) along the predicted line of invariance shown as a function of the radial distance $r$ and of the reduced radial distance $\tilde{r}\equiv\rho^{1/3}r$, respectively.
+The latter shows good invariance, except that the height of the first peak is not invariant, in particular for ${\textrm{RDF}}_{\textrm{AB}}$.
+The third column of \fig{fig1} shows the results for the same values of $D$ and $\tau$ as previously (Table \ref{Dtable}), this time at the reference-state-point density $\rho=1.2$, in which case no invariance is observed.
+The fourth column compares the reference density RDFs with those of an equilibrium molecular dynamics (MD) simulation at the reference density and the temperature at which the average potential energy is equal to that of the reference-state-point AOUP simulation ($T_{MD}=1.57$), showing little resemblance.
+Incidentally, this ``systemic'' temperature \cite{dyr20} is quite different from the configurational temperature, $\Tc=0.27$, which corresponds to a such a deeply supercooled state for the Newtonian system that the metastable liquid cannot be equilibrated using state-of-the-art MD.